 Under the Sprint Nextel Management Agreement, postpaid wireless service revenues are reported net of an 8% Management Fee and, since its imposition effective January 1, 2007, an 8.8% Net Service Fee retained by Sprint Nextel.
-The Net Service Fee increased to 12% effective June 1, 2010.
+The Net Service Fee increased to 12% effective June 1, 2010, and the maximum Net Service Fee will increase to 14% effective July 1, 2013.
 Prepaid wireless service revenues are reported net of a 6% Management Fee retained by Sprint Nextel.
 See Note 7 for additional information about the Management Fee and Net Service Fee.